Massive Landslide Hits Papua New Guinea, Many Feared Dead - UrduPoint

 Images showed a scene of total devastation, with a vast bite of earth cleaved from densely vegetated Mount Mungalo.

-The landslide left a vast brown scar of car-size boulders, felled trees and dirt that stretched down toward the valley floor.
+The landslide left car-size boulders, felled trees and dirt that stretched down toward the valley floor.

 The twisted remains of corrugated tin shelters and an overturned minibus could be seen at the foot of rubble.